jon49/promise-validation/README.md

 console.log(failed)
 /*
 ValidationResult:
-    message: "<This will have a value if the object is null>"
+    reason: "<This will have a value if the object is null>"
-    messages:
+    reasons:
         [
-            ValidationMessage:
+            ValidationError:
-                name: "First Name"
+                key: "firstName"
-                message: "'First Name' is undefined but is required."
+                reason: "'First Name' is undefined but is required."
             ValidationMessage:
-                name: "Last Name"
+                key: "lastName"
-                message: "'Last Name' is longer than 25."
+                reason: "'Last Name' is longer than 25."
             ValidationMessage:
-                name: "Birthdate"
+                key: "birthdate"
-                message: "'Birthdate' is an invalid date."
+                reason: "'Birthdate' is an invalid date."
         ]
 */
 ```